Statistical inference for spatial statistics defined in the Fourier domain: Approximations to the covariance and cumulants of

 where we observe that the above is a rank two matrix.
 Based on this we make the following change of variables $k_{1}=k_{1}$, $m_{1}=k_{2}+k_{1}$ and $m_{2} = k_{1}-k_{3}$, and rewrite the sum as

 Finally, we apply Lemma \ref{lemma:1a}(iv) to give

 The above only gives the bound for one partition of $\mathcal{P}_{1}$, but we now show that the same bound applies to all the other partitions.
-Looking back at (\ref{eq:D61}) and comparing with (\ref{eq:D6}), the reason that only one of the three $\lambda$s in the denominator of (\ref{eq:D61}) gets `swallowed' is because there are two independent $m$s in the sinc function of (\ref{eq:D61}) (which allow us to apply Lemma \ref{lemma:1a}(iv)).
-Furthermore, there are two independent $m$s in the sinc function is because the matrix in (\ref{eq:rank}) has rank two.
-However, it can be shown that all indecomposable partitions of $\mathcal{P}_{1}$ correspond to rank two matrices (for a proof see equation (A.13) in \citeA{p:che-deo-00}).
-Thus all indecomposable partitions in $\mathcal{P}_{1}$ will have the same order, which altogether gives
+Looking back at (\ref{eq:D61}) and comparing with (\ref{eq:D6}), the reason that only one of the three $\lambda$s in the denominator of (\ref{eq:D61}) gets `swallowed' is because the matrix in (\ref{eq:rank}) has rank two.
+Therefore, there are two independent $m$s in the sinc function of (\ref{eq:D61}), thus by applying Lemma \ref{lemma:1a}(iv) the sum $\sum_{m_{1},m_{2}}$ only grows with rate $O(\log^{2}a)$.
+Moreover, it can be shown that all indecomposable partitions of $\mathcal{P}_{2,2,2}$ correspond to rank two matrices (for a proof see equation (A.13) in \citeA{p:che-deo-00}).
+Thus all indecomposable partitions in $\mathcal{P}_{2,2,2}$ will have the same order, which altogether gives